a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 c) The contestant, as a right of competition, authorizes and allows FISM without limitation to time and/or place to use his image and/or voice and to edit, and re-assemble a contestant’s recorded act as FISM deems appropriate.

 d) The contestant, as a right of competition, further authorizes FISM to reproduce, adapt, sell and market his performance.
 FISM in consideration of same agrees to pay the contestant a one-time contractual compensation, calculated per second of contestant’s performance in a (video) programme to be marketed or as a fixed amount.
-The amount of the compensation will be set by the Presidium of the FISM.
+The amount of the compensation will be set by the Board of Directors of the FISM.
 This amount can only be contested by the General Assembly of FISM and requires the prior written approval of three (3) separate delegates who must each be from different countries.
 Thereafter, the matter will be decided by the General Assembly who’s decision will be final and not subject to further challenge or appeal.

 In each category, three prizes can be awarded by the jury: a first prize, a second prize and a third prize.